firebase/firebase-unity-sdk/docs/readme.md

 ### Upcoming changes
 - Changes
     - General (iOS): 32-bit iOS builds (i386 and armv7) are no longer supported.
+    - Auth: Fixed a potential crash with holding onto FirebaseUser objects after the AuthResult has been disposed.

 ### 11.3.0
 - Changes